rikerik/p5.js_visualizer/README.md

 #### This code creates a visualizer that responds to audio input.
-The program uses the p5.js library and requires an audio file and an image file.
+The program uses the p5.js library and requires an audio file.
 Clicking on the canvas toggles audio playback.

 ![My Image](1.png)